Exxon, Chevron slam brakes on shale as oil demand tumbles

 (For a graphic on Exxon's earnings, click here: https://tmsnrt.rs/3aTTnrp)

-U.S. crude futures have recovered since settling in negative territory on April 20, but the current price of around $19 per barrel remains below the cost of production for many.
+U.S. crude futures have recovered a bit since settling in negative territory on April 20, but the current price of around $19 per barrel remains below the cost of production for many.

 Both Chevron and Exxon maintained their quarterly dividends.